 This year Leiden Observatory invites applications for a number of PhD positions as part of a general call, which has a deadline of December 1, 2014.
 The call covers PhD positions in a large number of fields in both theoretical and observational astronomy.
 Follow this link to the application site, which also contains example projects.

 In addition we would like to encourage outstanding candidates to also consider applying for a Leiden/Huygens Fellowship.
 Note the earlier deadline of January 15 and the fact that the procedure for applying is separate from our general call.

-New this year is the "Leiden de Sitter Cosmology Programme", a joint effort with the Leiden Lorentz Institute for theoretical physics.
+The "Leiden de Sitter Cosmology Programme" is a joint effort with the Leiden Lorentz Institute for theoretical physics.
 This interdisciplinary programme focuses on the interplay between observational cosmology and the physics of the early universe.
 PhD students in the de Sitter programme will be supervised jointly by members of the physics and astronomy departments, and are invited to (help) propose their own research programme.
-We hope to appoint at least two students in this challenging programme.
+This year, we aim at appointing one students in this challenging programme.
 For more details, go to www.leidendesitter.nl.
 The application procedure and deadline are the same as for the general PhD call, but please indicate in the cover letter your interest to be considered for the de Sitter fellowship.

 Note that these positions are not part of the general call.

 SwB Holland is part of the Brazilian scholarship programme Science without Borders, through which the Brazilian federal government aims to send abroad 75,000 academics, at bachelor's, PhD and post-doc level, between now and 2015.
 See: http://www.nuffic.nl/en/news/latest-news/science-without-borders-opens-continuous-phd-and-post-doc-call